Nihal108-bi/Aave-V2-DeFi-Credit-Scoring-System/README.md

 Run the Scoring ScriptExecute the generate_scores.py script from your terminal, providing the path to the input JSON file and the desired output CSV file.python generate_scores.py --input data/user-wallet-transactions.json --output wallet_credit_scores.csv

 The script will log its progress and create the wallet_credit_scores.csv file upon completion.4.
-Project StructureThe repository is organized as follows to ensure clarity and maintainability:aave-credit-scoring/
+Project StructureThe repository is organized as follows to ensure clarity and maintainability:

+aave-credit-scoring/
 │
 ├── data/
 │   └── user-wallet-transactions.json   # Input transaction data (not included in repo)